 Calling someone suffering from addiction an addict or a junkie solves nothing.
 People suffering from substance abuse know what they’ve become but feel powerless to change it.
 Instead of trying to brand them with an unsavory label, focus instead on examples of how their addiction made them hurt you or how it affected your life.

 Knowing what to say and what not to say at an intervention can help increase your chances of success.
 Keep your eye on the prize and remember that getting help for your loved one is the sole consideration.
 Your words matter more than you think.

-Don’t Make Them Feel Worthless
+6. Don’t Make Them Feel Worthless

 Making the person feel weak or worthless in an intervention just puts them on the defensive and can cause lingering feelings of worthlessness even after recovery.
-Instead, focus on how the addiction overcame their will to stop and how rehab and recovery is the only solution to a happy, sober life.
+Instead, focus on how the person will overcome their addiction and how rehab and recovery is the only solution to a happy, sober life.